jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/fields/qes/download/downloadTheSignedData.rst

    :width: 600
    :align: center

-2. You can click on it and document opens for print in PDF format
+2. You can click it and document opens for print in PDF format

 *Document structure is:*